History

 “When was jazz music created?” is a question many jazz fans and people new to the genre ask.
 The beginnings of jazz actually date back to the 19th century.
 New Orleans was home to Congo Square, a space where slaves would gather and play music.
 That tradition started a bit before 1820, and it brought together people from a wide array of countries, each introducing a bit of their nation’s unique sound to the mix.

 Over time, the blending of African music and Caribbean music was joined by marching band instruments.
 Marching bands were highly prevalent during the Civil War.
 They introduced many people to various brass instruments, and the united sound eventually formed the genre known as ragtime.
+The influence of New Orleans music, with its rich cultural exchange and ethnic diversity, played a crucial role in the development of jazz.

 Spiritual music was also popular during the era and made its way into what ultimately became the jazz sound.
 After the Civil War, formerly enslaved people from throughout the American south brought blues to Louisiana.
 In time, all of these sounds melded together, leading to the genre that became jazz.
+New Orleans brass bands also significantly shaped early jazz with their lasting impact and contributions from horn players.

 Ultimately, exactly when the genre known as jazz began is a bit debated.
 Most feel it started in the late 1800s or early 1900s.
 However, it ultimately rose to fame in the 1920s.